FirstBuild/Relay/README.md

 ./gen_cov_report.sh
 ```

-An HTML test coverage report will be place in the output directory.
+An HTML test coverage report will be place in the `extras/output` directory.